garbagetown/guideline/source_en/ArchitectureInDetail/ExceptionHandling.rst

   - | In case of a use case for connecting to an external system, if an exception occurs notifying that the external system is blocked.
     | In such a case, since use case cannot be executed until external system resumes service, display the error screen, and notify that the use case cannot be executed till the external system resumes service.
-  - | When searching master information with the value specified in the application, if the corresponding master information does not exist
+  - | When searching master information with the value specified in the application, if the corresponding master information does not exist.
     | In such a case, there is a possibility of bug in master maintenance function or of error (release error) in data input by the system administrator; hence display the system error screen and notify that a system error has occurred.
-  - | When IOException occurs from the API during file operations
+  - | When IOException occurs from the API during file operations.
     | This could be a case of disk failure etc.; hence display the system error screen and notify that system error has occurred.
   - etc ...